 What is my purpose?
 What is my dream?
 What is my passion?
 How can I be of service?
 How can I feed my soul good things when I hear so much bad stuff?
 How can I combat negativity?

-Questions of the ages, yet one lone soul had the audacity to stand up and say, “Our purpose is to live in joy.”
+These are the questions of the ages, yet one lone soul dared to stand up and say, "Our purpose is to live in joy."

 Do you believe that?

 This morning I heard Oprah quote Maya Angelo.
 "I come as one.
 I stand as ten thousand."